pypa/twine/docs/contributing.rst

    for publishing on any Python package index

-Currently, twine has two principal functions: uploading new packages and registering new `projects`_ (``register`` is no longer supported on PyPI, and is in Twine for use with other package indexes).
+Currently, twine has two principle functions: uploading new packages and registering new `projects`_ (``register`` is no longer supported on PyPI, and is in Twine for use with other package indexes).